InjectiveLabs/injective-lists/ts-scripts/tokens/README.md

 ### Peggy token

-These are tokens bridged over from the Ethereum network via the Peggy bridge, it’s denom have the following format `peggy{ERC20_CONTRACT_ADDRESS}`
+These are tokens bridged over from the Ethereum network via the Peggy bridge, it’s denom has the following format `peggy{ERC20_CONTRACT_ADDRESS}`

 Created with the following characteristics: